RosterElf Logo

 By downloading, you agree to our template disclaimer

-A restaurant manager is responsible for the overall operation, performance and profitability of a hospitality venue.
-The role combines strategic leadership with hands-on operational management, requiring expertise in people management, financial control, customer service excellence and regulatory compliance.
+A restaurant manager oversees the daily front-of-house and back-of-house operations of a hospitality venue — driving profitability, managing budgets, ensuring health and safety compliance and leading the team to deliver consistent service.
+The role combines strategic leadership with hands-on operational management across people management, financial control, customer service excellence and regulatory compliance.

 In Australia, restaurant managers are typically classified under the Restaurant Industry Award 2020 (MA000119) at Level 4 or Level 5 depending on the scope of responsibilities.
 The position requires a combination of hospitality experience, business acumen and strong leadership capabilities.